-But the main focus of this report is on Lebanon's economic crisis sparked in 2019 by protests against planned austerity measures and deepened by a default on a loan repayment (Agence France-Presse, 2020) which has resulted in the Lebanese pound (LBP) losing 98 per cent of its value against the United States dollar (Al Jazeera, 2023).
-Lebanon's rapid economic decline, according to the World Bank, 'ranks among the worst economic crises globally since the mid-nineteenth century', and has resulted in the state being re-categorised as a lower-middle income country, down from upper middle-income status in July 2022 (The World Bank, 2022).
-This downgrading has been accelerated by the economic contraction caused by the COVID-19 pandemic and a catastrophic explosion in Beirut's harbour on 4 August 2020 that caused infrastructural damage estimated between \$10-15 billion.
+But the main focus of this report is on Lebanon's economic crisis sparked in 2019 by protests against planned austerity measures and deepened by a default on a loan repayment which has resulted in the Lebanese pound (LBP) losing 98 per cent of its value against the United States dollar.
+Lebanon's rapid economic decline, according to the World Bank, 'ranks among the worst economic crises globally since the mid-nineteenth century', and has resulted in the state being re-categorised as a lowermiddle income country, down from upper middle-income status in July 2022.
+This downgrading has been accelerated by the economic contraction caused by the COVID-19 pandemic and a catastrophic explosion in Beirut's port on 4 August 2020 that caused infrastructural damage estimated between \$10-15 billion.
 For Palestinians, already on the margins of Lebanese society, the sharp economic contraction and currency depreciation, have hit particularly hard.
-By September 2022, 93 per cent of Palestinian refugees were reported as living below the poverty line with household budgets under severe strain and key public services such as transportation and medical care no longer affordable for many (UNRWA, 2022d).
+By September 2022, 93 per cent of Palestinian refugees were reported as living below the poverty line with household budgets under severe strain and key public services such as transportation and medical care no longer affordable for many.
 An indication of the desperation caused by the crisis has been an increase in the number of Palestinians attempting to emigrate from Lebanon by boat.
-Thirteen Palestinians from the Nahr El-Bared camp in Tripoli, northern Lebanon, were among the 94 people who drowned when a boat sank off the coast of Syria on 22 September 2022 (UNRWA, 2022d).
+Thirteen Palestinians from the Nahr El-Bared camp in Tripoli, northern Lebanon, were among the 94 people who drowned when a boat sank off the coast of Syria on 22 September 2022.
 'No one gets on these death boats lightly', argued Philippe Lazzarini, Commissioner-General of UNRWA.
-'People are taking this perilous decision, risking their lives in search of dignity' (The Observer, 2022).
+'People are taking this perilous decision, risking their lives in search of dignity'.

-The precarious living conditions of Palestinian refugees are also threatened by a financial crisis in UNRWA itself with Philippe Lazzarini announcing in June 2022 that the agency faced the 'most threatening financial situation of its recent history' (Lazzarini, 2022).
-This situation is the result of multiple crises hitting the agency at once: the COVID-19 pandemic which increased humanitarian need and worsened the economic circumstances of Palestinian refugees; deepening political and economic crises, particularly in Gaza, Lebanon and Syria; donor fatigue from repeated emergency funding appeals; annual rather than multi-annual funding allocations; the rising cost of food and energy; and the absence of any meaningful political process to bring resolution to the conflict in Middle East.
-Moreover, UNRWA employs 29,000 staff, most of whom are Palestinian refugees, so any cuts to UNRWA services resulting from reduced donations or pressure on resources could potentially mean job losses for Palestinians across all five of the agency's fields (UNRWA, n.d. b).
-Thus, regional instability in the Middle East and the deteriorating economic crisis in Lebanon make this report urgent and timely.
-The report will begin with an overview of the economic situation in Lebanon since 2019 and then consider in subsequent sections its impact on the socio-economic status of Palestinian refugees and on their education and healthcare.
+The precarious living conditions of Palestinian refugees are also threatened by a financial crisis in UNRWA itself with Philippe Lazzarini announcing in June 2022 that the agency faced the 'most threatening financial situation of its recent history'.
+This situation is the result of multiple crises hitting the agency at once: the COVID-19 pandemic which increased humanitarian need and worsened the economic circumstances of Palestinian refugees; deepening political and economic crises, particularly in Gaza, Lebanon and Syria; donor fatigue from repeated emergency funding appeals; annual rather than multiannual funding allocations; the rising cost of food and energy; and the absence of any meaningful political process to bring resolution to the conflict in Middle-East.
+Moreover, UNRWA employs 29,000 staff, most of whom are Palestinian refugees, so any cuts to UNRWA services resulting from reduced donations or pressure on resources could potentially mean job losses for Palestinians across all five of the agency's fields.
+Thus, regional instability in the Middle-East and the deteriorating economic crisis in Lebanon make this report urgent and timely.
+The report will begin with an overview of the economic situation in Lebanon since 2019 and then consider in subsequent sections its impact on the socioeconomic status of Palestinian refugees and on their education and healthcare.
+It will conclude with recommendations for the Irish Department of Foreign Affairs and its development agency Irish Aid on how they could help address the crises enveloping Palestinians in Lebanon.